 Green Mobile Barrier to stop floating trash in Brussels canal

 Since the very beginning of Canal It Up, we have been working on a permanent solution to counter the problem of trash in the canal.
-We are proud to present our proposal here.
-Together with River Cleanup, Deme and Luc Schuiten, and in consultation with the Port of Brussels, we have developed this concept.
-To be clear, the only real solution would be for people to stop throwing trash on the ground or in the canal.
-But until this is a reality, we will have to fish litter out of the water.
-The structure we propose would enable a permanent and efficient clean-up without disturbing boat traffic.
+We are proud to present our proposal here, developed in consultation with the Port of Brussels.
+To be clear, the real solution would be a society without single-use and throwaway packaging.
+But until this is a reality, trash will continu to find its way into nature and into the water.
+The structure we propose would enable a permanent and efficient clean-up of the floating trash without disturbing boat traffic.

 The water of the canal streams gently from south to north taking floating trash along.
 We would like to use this stream to guide it towards a single point of collect.
 The barrier would be placed diagonally on the water in front of the Molenbeek lock.
 This way trash will bump against it and be guided to the side towards a litter trap.
 Once in the trap it will not get out again, even in case of winds from the opposite direction.
 The litter trap will then have to be emptied on a regular basis.